Peedee2002/Peedee2002.github.io/experiences/aws.md

 ### Internship

 I designed, defended and implemented a system architecture over 6 months to analyse a given team's on-call alerts.
-This service was infinitely extensible for its clients - as they were able to create simple serverless functions to enrich the data injested by my service.
+This service was infinitely extensible for its clients - as they were able to create simple serverless functions to enrich the data ingested by my service.

 This data would then feed a dashboard, which comes with automatic insights and data-driven suggestions.
-This saved at least 2 hours weekly of manual data processing by senior engineers in every team that onboards onto it.
+This saved at least 2 hours weekly of manual data processing by senior engineers in every team that leverages it.
 I owned the CI/CD, testing, monitoring, and validation of this cloud-based application.

 I also got a taste of working on Aurora Platform.
 I developed a small piece of infrastructure required for IPv6.
 This work aided